 - Tools that are primarily used to enable group communication and collaboration

-To make the multiple address book environment work requires IT integration work.
-Integration is also required to sometimes allow the four different subsets of communication tools talk to each other.
-Finally, integration is also required to enable the communications tools within applications.
+Making the multiple directories environment work requires IT integration.
+Integration may also be required to allow the four different subsets of communication tools to talk to each other and to enable the communications tools within applications.

-Once your organization has a good understanding of what you are using – the current state- then a determination can be made if the current state is the ideal state or if a change is needed, i.e. remediation is required.
-If you are like most organizations you will find one or more of the following problems:
+Once your organization has a good understanding of what you are using — your current state — then you can determine if your current state is ideal or if change is needed.
+If you are like most organizations, you may find yourself facing one or more of the following problems:

-- The set of communication tools is not complete
+- Your set of communication tools is not complete

-- There are duplicate tools in some areas
+- There are duplicate tools serving the same purpose

 - Not all the tools work with each other, e.g. the Peer-to-Peer tools don’t work with the Group Conferencing tools

 - There is a mix of legacy and modern tools performing the same role but used by different groups